 Fun Fact: US soccer superstar Alex Morgan is a UCB alumni.

 Massachusetts Institute of Technology, or MIT, has dropped a couple of ranks on the list of best US universities but still upholds the top spot globally.
 In fact, MIT has been ranked as the best university in the world for nine consecutive years.
 MIT scored perfect ratings in four of six ranking criteria: academic reputation, employer reputation, faculty to student ratio, and international faculty.
 It also scored close to 100 for international students ratio and research citations.

 Global Rank: 2

-Despite this drawback, Stanford continues to be one of the best universities in USA.
-Located in the heart of Silicon Valley, Stanford continues to be a “billionaire factory”, as its graduates are some of the most successful in the world.
+Despite this drawback, Stanford continues to be one of the most sought-after institutions in the US.
+Located in the heart of Silicon Valley, Stanford is sometimes called a ‘billionaire factory,’ as its graduates have become some of the world’s most successful business leaders and entrepreneurs.